-Looking to secure your computer from viruses, Trojan horses, rootkits, spyware, keyloggers, ransomware, worms, and hackers?
+Want to know how to protect your computer from hackers?
+Looking to secure your computer from viruses, Trojan horses, rootkits, spyware, keyloggers, ransomware, and worms?

-Here are five tips to make your computer more secure.
+Here are five tips to protect your computer from hackers.
 They include the implementation of antivirus and anti-malware software; use of a firewall to stop anyone from breaching important information; encryption of data and communication; data backup to make sure you have a copy of all data in case of loss or corruption; and regular system maintenance to prevent and correct any issues your computer has with data and performance.

 Tip 1: Antivirus Software